 Before testing any compounds with potential therapeutic value in humans, the drug candidate enters the preclinical testing stage.
 Preclinical tests include laboratory evaluations of product chemistry, toxicity and formulation, as well as animal studies to assess the potential safety and activity of the drug candidate.
 The conduct of the preclinical tests must comply with federal regulations and requirements including good laboratory practices.
 The IND sponsor must submit the results of the preclinical tests, together with manufacturing information, analytical data, any available clinical data or literature and a proposed clinical protocol, among other things, to the FDA as part of the IND.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless before that time the FDA raises concerns or questions related to one or more proposed clinical trials and places the trial on a clinical hold within that 30-day time period.
-In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
-The FDA may also impose clinical holds on a drug candidate at any time before or during clinical trials due to safety concerns or non-compliance.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trials due to safety concerns or non-compliance.
 Accordingly, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate such trial.
 We have provided CMX001 to individual patients under expanded access and comparable compassionate use programs outside the United States.